mohamedbanhawi/CarND-LaneLines-P1/Term1/Vehicle_Detection_Project_5/readme.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ### Here is an example image and its corresponding heatmaps:
 ![test results](./output_images/heatmap.jpg)
 ![test results](./output_images/image_heatmap.png)

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding boxes are drawn onto a test image:
 ![test results](./output_images/boxes6.png)
 ---